Background

-PG&E is expected in May 2024 to file its RAMP application outlining its primary energy safety risks and the mitigation solutions and associated spending it believes are necessary to keep Californians safe.
-The 2024 PG&E RAMP application is the first regulatory hurdle the energy utility must surmount in order to secure funding approval for its four-year funding request for operations in years 2027 through 2030.
+PG&E filed its 2024 RAMP application with the Commission on May 15, 2024.
+The RAMP application describes the energy utility’s primary safety risks and the proposed mitigation solutions and associated spending PG&E believes are necessary to keep Californians safe.
+The 2024 PG&E RAMP application is the first regulatory hurdle PG&E must surmount in order to secure funding approval for the energy utility’s four-year funding request for operations in years 2027 through 2030.
+The process by which a utility makes a request to secure funding for such a four-year period is known as a General Rate Case application rulemaking.

-Safety Policy Division’s Risk Assessment (RASA) section will address its next GRC-support assignment in 2024 with PG&E’s 2023 GRC Application seeking authorization for cost recovery for the utility’s proposed electric and gas services risk and safety efforts – including wildfire mitigation spending – for years 2027 through 2030.
-The Risk Assessment section’s efforts will center on determining the adequacy of PG&E 2024 RAMP application, with ongoing expertise made available to CPUC decision makers and Energy Division, the lead entity for GRC oversight, through May 2026, when it’s expected the Commission will render a decision on whether to approve PG&E’s requests as described in the GRC application.
+The role of the Safety Policy Division’s Risk Assessment (RASA)section, begun well before any GRC is application is filed with the Commission, is to closely scrutinize those aspects of PG&E’s proposed spending for risk and safety efforts that address wildfire, gas line ignition, electric distribution and transmission interruption, cyber security, and climate change, among other threats to public safety.
+As such, the 2024 PG&E RAMP application constitutes the Risk Assessment section’s newest GRC-support assignment: the forthcoming PG&E 2027 GRC application to be filed in May 2025, and seeking authorization for cost recovery for the utility’s proposed electric and gas services risk and safety efforts for years 2027 through 2030.
+The Risk Assessment section’s efforts will lead to determining the adequacy of PG&E 2024 RAMP application, with ongoing expertise made available to CPUC decision makers and Energy Division – the lead entity for General Rate Case application rulemakings – through May 2026, when it’s expected that the Commission will render a decision on whether to approve PG&E’s requests as described in the GRC application.

-The process of energy utility RAMP applications informing their GRC applications, with regulatory oversight by the Risk Assessment section, is shown in the figure below, with the example of the forthcoming PG&E 2024 RAMP.
+The process by which an energy utility RAMP application informs a GRC application, with regulatory oversight by the Risk Assessment section, is shown in the figure below, with the with the case of the PG&E 2024 RAMP as an example.

 Public Engagement Efforts